carlosival/hola-luz/README.md

 ## Description Solution

 The solution employs a Hexagonal Architecture to handle different inputs seamlessly.
 This architecture facilitates the integration of diverse inputs, such as CSV and XML files, and allows for easy adaptation to other sources.
 The command command-line application that takes a file name (e.g., 2016-readings.xml or 2016-readings.csv) and outputs a table with suspicious readings, including client ID, month, actual reading, and the corresponding median.
-The solution is written with TypeScript and the framework NestJS
+The solution is written with TypeScript and framework NestJS

 ## Installation